OSegun/Generative-AI-Med-Bot/.swm/ai-medical-bot.92zba022.sw.md

 ---

-Finally, the Flask application is set to run on a specified host and port, with debugging enabled for development purposes.
+Finally, the Flask application is set to run on a specified host and port, with debugging enabled for Continuous Development and Continuous Integration (CICD) purposes.

 ```
 if __name__ == "__main__":